Latin Grammy Award records: Most Latin Grammys won by a group in one night

 Calle 13 with nine wins in 2011, holds the record for most wins by a group in one night.

 Most Latin Grammys awarded to an album on one night

 In 2011 Calle 13's Entren Los Que Quieran won nine awards.
 It won Record of the Year, Album of the Year, Song of the Year, Best Urban Album, Best Urban Song, Best Alternative Song, Best Tropical Song, Producer of the Year and Best Short Form Music Video.

 Nominations

 Most Latin Grammy nominations

-Residente holds the record of most Latin Grammy nominations with 42.
+Edgar Barrera holds the record for the most Latin Grammy nominations with 74.

 Most Nominations in one night

 J Balvin was nominated for thirteen Latin Grammy Awards in 2020.

 Calle 13 was nominated for ten Latin Grammy Awards in 2011.

 Eduardo Cabra was nominated for ten Latin Grammy Awards in 2014.

+Most Nominations for a Female artist in one night

+Rosalía and Karol G hold the record for most Nominations in one night for a female artist with eight.
+Rosalía was nominated for eight awards in 2022 and Karol G was nominated for eight awards in 2024.